crazymanish/SwiftBluetoothKit/README.md

     /// Properties of characteristic.
 For more info about this refer to [CBCharacteristicProperties](https://developer.apple.com/library/ios/documentation/CoreBluetooth/Reference/CBCharacteristic_Class/#//apple_ref/c/tdef/CBCharacteristicProperties) var properties: CBCharacteristicProperties { get }
 }
 ```

+# MockBluetoothKit
+MockBluetoothKit is a mock version of SwiftBluetoothKit framework.

 # Installation